 - Cool Boat: Their Viking longship can be summoned with one of their heroics to lay waste to their enemies.

 - Death Is Cheap: Unlike Meepo, they can be killed separately.
 On top of that, they each only count as a quarter of a hero kill, so even a Total Party Kill won't reward the enemy team as if they killed a normal hero.
-Turned Up to Eleven with one of their Heroic abilities, which lets any single viking instantly resurrect any dead viking, fully heal all three, and summon them all to his location.
+Upped by one of their Heroic abilities, which lets any single viking instantly resurrect any dead viking, fully heal all three, and summon them all to his location.
 Thought you had the upper hand when you killed off Olaf and Baleog and cornered that wounded Erik?
 Think again...

 - Difficult, but Awesome: They count as three separate units, each with different strengths and weaknesses.
 This means they require a great deal of micro-management and skill to use effectively, as individually they're quite weak and trying to have one of them alone stand up to a rival hero can quickly lead to a Curb-Stomp Battle.
 However, the fact that theyre basically three heroes for the price of one lets an experienced player wreak havoc with them across an entire map.
 As noted under An Adventurer Is You, the Vikings have a great deal of adaptability and customisation, meaning they can, in the right hands, effectively contribute in any situation on any map and avoid ever becoming The Load.